 Instructions

-- Rinse the tomatoes with cool water and pat them dry with paper towels.
-Slice them into 3/8" thick slices.
-(That's between 1/4 and 1/2" thick).
+- Rinse the green tomatoes with cool water and pat them dry with paper towels.
+Slice them into ¼ inch thick for thin slices and ⅜ inch thick for thick slices.
+(That's between ¼ and ½" thick).

-- I use tongs to lower the tomatoes, 3 at a time, into the hot oil and to remove them.
-Cook them about 1 minute on each side or until golden brown on both sides.
+- I use tongs or a slotted spoon to lower the tomatoes, one at a time, into the hot oil and to remove them.
+Cook them about 2 to 3 minutes on each side or until golden brown on both sides.

 - If the tomato slices do not sizzle, the oil is probably not hot enough and will absorb too much oil and take too long to get brown on the outside.
 This also causes the tomatoes to overcook and become mushy.
-Drain the tomatoes on paper towels and enjoy!
+Drain the tomatoes on paper towels and enjoy when warm but not too hot!

 Notes